wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    * B2C IEF Keyset Administrators can create and manage policy keys and secrets for token encryption, token signatures, and claim encryption/decryption.

-   * B2C IEF Policy Administrators can create, read, update, and delete all custom policies in Azure AD B2C and therefore have full control over the Identity Experience Framework in the relevant Azure AD B2C tenant.
+   * B2C IEF Policy Administrators can create, read, update, and delete all custom policies in Entra ID B2C and therefore have full control over the Identity Experience Framework in the relevant Entra ID B2C tenant.

    * Billing Administrators can makes purchases, manages subscriptions, manages support tickets, and monitors service health.

    * Cloud Application Administrators have the same permissions as the Application Administrator role, excluding the ability to manage application proxy.

-   * Cloud Device Administrators can enable, disable, and delete devices in Azure AD and read Windows 10 BitLocker keys (if present) in the Azure portal.
+   * Cloud Device Administrators can enable, disable, and delete devices in Entra IAD and read Windows 10 BitLocker keys (if present) in the Azure portal.

    * Compliance Administrators have permissions to manage compliance-related features in the Microsoft 365 compliance center, Microsoft 365 admin center, Azure, and Microsoft 365 Security & Compliance Center.

    * Compliance Data Administrators have permissions to track data in the Microsoft 365 compliance center, Microsoft 365 admin center, and Azure.
 Users can also track compliance data within the Exchange admin center,

-   * Conditional Access Administrators have the ability to manage Azure Active Directory Conditional Access settings
+   * Conditional Access Administrators have the ability to manage Entra ID Conditional Access settings

    * Exchange Administrators have global permissions within Microsoft Exchange Online, when the service is present.